Niall1985/CLI_virtual_assistant/README.md

 To exit the program, simply say "exit".

-## Contributing

-If you would like to contribute to Lucy, feel free to fork the repository and submit pull requests.
-All contributions are welcome!

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for more details.